Rhapsody-Sky/Shiny-Alpha-Train-Widget/README.md

 So let's say you want to only have the moving part with a shiny version.
 Then upload the normal "end" image into the "shiny end" box.

-# You want to thank me?:
+# You want to thank me?
 If you want to do me a favour, follow me on twitch or twitter, put me in your streams "thx to these awesome people"-box or maybe buy me a coffee via my donation button on twitch.
 # But there is no need to.
 Knowing that people use my work in their streams make me happy though, so send me a pn!